xxyjoel/xxyjoel.github.io/_posts/2020-01-28-tools-and-todo.md

 TODO - for a number of data sets, based on data types provided, size, unique value counts, missing value counts, duplicate counts, distributions and other notable attributes I am not thinking of, label all possible visuals (from the list below) and the criteria used to select them. this will set you up for a supervised learning approach. future input = pandas df, output = recommended labeled chats, graphs and summary statistics

-TODO - limitations arrise given single df input. determine how to provide same service for related tables
+TODO - limitations arrise given single df input. determine how to provide same service for related tables. when plotting numerical / int distributions, determine how to differentiate between IDs (effectively numberic categorical values) and non-IDs

 TODO - add / finish table of contents